 Our preliminary results indicate that eye sensitivity rhythms are strickly circadian and readily entrain to imposed light:dark cycles, while activity rhythms are quite flexible, and can be either tidal, diurnal or nocturnal.
 Finally, we have determined that tidal rhythms of activity can be entrained by small, imposed, tidal cycles.
 How horseshoe crabs detect these changes in water depth is an ongoing area of investigation.
 Figure 3 shows data from an animal who, for a few days, was nocturnal and thus its activity was correlated with its eye sensitivity rhythm.
 Figure 4 is more typical, with a tidal rhythm of activity, but a circadian rhythm of visual sensitivity entrained to the imposed L:D cycle.

 Since 2005 we have been tracking the movements of horseshoe crabs in the Great Bay estuary, NH using a variety of ultrasonic telemetry techniques.
 We investigate small scale movements using a fixed array system, involving three buoys that communicate with a shore station (Vemco VRAP system).
 Information about large scale movements over periods of time ranging from days to months is obtained using both manual tracking methods and VR2 "listening stations".
-To the left are pictures of each of these methods in operation.

 We seek to answer the following questions during these investigations: